 It will be subject to a review periodically and where changing external circumstances dictate the need for updating (such as national or local authority planning policy change which triggers a review).

-12. APPENDICES
+11. APPENDICES

-Please see separate files to view the appendices on the Wells City Council website:
+Please see separate files to view the appendices.